-Note: For tax years ending after August 5, 1997, dealers in commodities, and traders in securities and commodities may make the election to use the mark-to-market accounting method.
+Note: Dealers in commodities and traders in securities may make the election to use the mark-to-market accounting method.
 For details, see sections 475(e) and (f).

 Change in accounting method.
 Generally, the fund may change the method of accounting used to report taxable income (for income as a whole or for any material item) only by getting consent on Form 3115, Application for Change in Accounting Method.
 For more information, see Pub.
 538, Accounting Periods and Methods.